jez/blog/_posts/2022-05-16-type-aware-rubocop.md

 ### Even if this "give me the type of a variable" API works, is it enough?

 Knowing the type of a variable on its own isn't very useful.
-The most common questions you want to use a type's data structure to be able to answer are:
+The most common questions you want ask of a type are:

 1. Is is this type a subtype of this other type?
 1. If a method with a given name is called on a receiver of this type, what are the